AandrewBaggioSahayaArokiadoss/Purely-Graph-Based-Sync-Simulation/README.md

-Absolutely — here is a polished GitHub README draft you can use directly.

 # Synchronizing Nonlinear Dynamical Networks Using Purely Graph-Theoretic Tools

 This project presents a purely graph-theoretic method for synchronizing a network of identical nonlinear dynamical systems over a **directed** graph.
 Instead of solving Lyapunov inequalities or LMIs, the method assigns coupling strengths combinatorially by analyzing directed cycles and a spanning-tree structure.